stacychandisingh/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 **A short description of a statistical study** that can quantify how the MechaCar performs against the competition is an analysis of vehicle length versus mpg.
-This would assist in making decisions about how much material is used to make up a car's length and if it is feasible for the customer to fuel the vehicle depending on how much vehicle length affects mpg.
+This would assist in making decisions about the cost and how much material is used to make up a car's length and if it is feasible for the customer to fuel the vehicle depending on how much vehicle length affects mpg.

 **What metric or metrics are you going to test?**
 Use vehicle length data and mpg (miles per gallon) data for MechaCar and other manufacturers to determine the correlation between the two variables.